AnitahWairimu/BIT-3208_AdvancedWebDesign/README.md

 * Implemented CRUD operations for managing records.
 * Tested database transactions and queries.

-### Outcomes

-* Successfully stored and retrieved data from the database.
-* Developed practical experience in database management.

----

 ## Version 6: Database Normalization and System Design

-### Objectives

-* Improve database structure and efficiency.
-* Create an Entity Relationship Diagram (ERD).

 ### Activities Completed

 * Identified entities and attributes.